cardano-foundation/developer-portal/docs/get-started/cardano-wallet-js.md

 	return output;
 });

-// we need to sing the tx and calculate the actual fee and the build again
+// we need to sign the tx and calculate the actual fee and the build again
-// since the coin selection doesnt calculate the fee with the asset tokens included let txBody = Seed.buildTransactionWithToken(coinSelection, ttl, tokens, signingKeys, {data: data, config: config});
+// since the coin selection doesn't calculate the fee with the asset tokens included let txBody = Seed.buildTransactionWithToken(coinSelection, ttl, tokens, signingKeys, {data: data, config: config});
 let tx = Seed.sign(txBody, signingKeys, metadata, scripts);